 The single biggest problem Dutch consumers have cited regarding online purchases is late delivery (24%).

 Online sales continue to grow significantly in the Netherlands; in 2016, consumers spent €20.16 billion online, which increased to €25.8 billion in 2019.
 Of this amount, €3.5 billion was spent in EU webshops based outside the Netherlands including those in Germany (50%), UK (12%), Belgium (8%) and Italy (8%).

 Nowadays, most Dutch webshops display a trustmark logo which communicate that shoppers on the site are offered specific protections and guarantees, such as automatic 14-day reflection period, that the retailer’s terms and conditions are clear and easily accessible on the site, that the ordering process follows a logical order and includes a review step prior to order completion, and that the customer’s data is handled securely.
 Popular trustmarks include those by Thuiswinkel, Trusted Shops and Webshop Keurmark.

 EU DIGITAL SINGLE MARKET

-- To ban IP geo-filtering – a process by which a consumer’s IP address is used to automatically direct to the webshop the retailer has set up for that country.
+- Ban IP Geo-Filtering – a process by which a consumer’s IP address is used to automatically direct to the webshop the retailer has set up for that country.
 Such action does not allow the consumer to get the best price if the retailer is selling the same item at a lower cost in another EU webshop.

-- To reduce cross-border delivery costs – the commission found that freight companies were adding surcharges to cross-border shipments that did not correspond to increased costs incurred by the company.
+- Reduce Cross-Border Delivery Charges – the commission found that freight companies were adding surcharges to cross-border shipments that were excessive compared to the additional costs those companies actually incurred.